orreryworks/orrery/specification.md

 1. Explicit attribute in diagram declaration (e.g., `background_color` attribute)
 2. Default value in configuration file (if found in any of the search locations)
 3. Built-in default (transparent)

+#### Embedded Diagram Priority

+For embedded diagrams:

+1. Attributes specified in the embedded diagram declaration take precedence over inherited attributes
+2. If not specified, embedded diagrams inherit layout engine settings from the configuration file
+3. If neither is available, embedded diagrams use their type-specific built-in defaults

 ## 14. Command Line Usage